fbpx

 To gift tech or not to gift tech?
 That is not the question.

 I do believe that my list features things central to kids’ healthy development.
 The challenge is that it doesn’t quite match a lot of kids’ tech-heavy requests.
 Parents often ask me whether or not gifting technology is the “right thing to do.”
-The good news is that the pandemic taught us some important lessons that can help us answer the question in a more meaningful way.
-It forced many of us to take a systems approach to screen time.
+But instead of asking questions about “right or wrong” or “good or bad,” research indicates that the when, why, what, and with whom of technology is just as important as the mere presence or absence of a device.

 For what purpose?

-With this framework in mind, the better question isn’t “to gift or not to gift tech.”
+With this in mind, the better question isn’t “to gift or not to gift tech.”
 It’s to pause and ask, “For what purpose?”

 On the other hand, gifting a new video game can create opportunities for more family fun and playfulness in the winter months.
-Gifting an online class on stop motion animation might be just the thing to shift a teenager’s screen time away from isolated scrolling towards skill building and mentorship.
+Gifting an online class on stop motion animation might be just the thing to shift a teenager’s screen time away from isolated scrolling towards skill building and creativity.

 Some families draw a hard line against gifting phones, games, and devices for any occasion based on budgets or values.
 But for the many families planning on tech gifts for any reason, consider their purpose for your family and your kids.
 Then wrap it up with the key ingredients for digital wellbeing.